zhanmiaoh/journal_watch_assistant/README.md

 MODEL_NAME = deepseek-v4-flash
 TIMEOUT_SECONDS = 120
 ```

+You need an API key for an LLM model.
+This example uses Deepseek: https://api-docs.deepseek.com/zh-cn/, compatible with the OpenAI client.

+- Deepseek is also compatible with the Anthropic client: https://api-docs.deepseek.com/zh-cn/guides/anthropic_api.
+- A Gemini API format is included and requires only minimal replacement.

 Recommended settings:
 deepseek-v4-flash, reasoning enabled, reasoning_effort=high (see https://api-docs.deepseek.com/zh-cn/guides/thinking_mode).
 The cost is under ¥1 for a week of journal and bioRxiv scans (monitor at https://platform.deepseek.com/usage).